mariarodriguezn/Thermosalz/README.md

 ## Web App Capabilities
 - **TEMPERATURE:** Visualize Summer Annual Composites layers displaying the LST (°C) median values for Salzburg.
 - **HEXAGONAL BINS:** Click on the Hexagons to enable a pop-up showing the spatially aggregated LST (°C) values by mean.
-- **SWIPE:** Compare the Annual Composites layers with the spatial aggregated hexagons by using the swipe.
+- **SWIPE:** Compare the Annual Composites layers with the spatially aggregated hexagons by using the swipe.
 - **LOCATE:** Look for a place in Salzburg with the search button or using the bookmarks.